tes/kubernaut/README.md

   "image": "docker.tescloud.com/tescloud/kubernaut-hello-world:23"
 }
 ```
-* Implement the node module so that it can be called using an npm script ```npm run kube-release``` see [prerelease-ftw](https://github.com/guidesmiths/prerelease-ftw) for an example.
+- [ ] Implement the node module so that it can be called using an npm script ```npm run kube-release``` see [prerelease-ftw](https://github.com/guidesmiths/prerelease-ftw) for an example.
-* Publish the node module to sinopia
+- [ ] Publish the node module to sinopia
-* Update the Hello World app to include the kube-release script
+- [ ] Update the Hello World app to include the kube-release script
-* Update the Jenkins Job to call the kube-release script.
+- [ ] Update the Jenkins Job to call the kube-release script.
 Ensure the build fails on error.

 ### Deployment Tool
 The Deployment tool needs to
-* Update the kubernetes manfest with the docker image
+- [X] Update the kubernetes manfest with the docker image
-* Deploy the Hello World application using the Kubernetes API.
+- [X] Deploy the Hello World application using the Kubernetes API.
 It should POST the whole manifest, not patch it.
+- [ ] The deployment tool should also be running in the kubernetes cluster
+- [ ] Kubernetes should manage the kubernetes secrets require by the deployment tool and these should be injected into the container

 ### Kubernets Cluster
-We need access to a kubernetes cluster and instructions for installing / configuring CLI tools
+- [X] We need access to a kubernetes cluster and instructions for installing / configuring CLI tools

 ## Next Steps
 1. Add a UI to the Deployment Tool, listing releases